minimaxir/textgenrnn/README.md

 * Able to utilize a powerful CuDNN implementation of RNNs when trained on the GPU, which massively speeds up training time as opposed to typical LSTM implementations.
 * Able to train the model using contextual labels, allowing it to learn faster and produce better results in some cases.

 You can play with textgenrnn and train any text file with a GPU *for free* in this [Colaboratory Notebook](https://drive.google.com/file/d/1mMKGnVxirJnqDViH7BDJxFqWrsXlPSoK/view?usp=sharing)!
+Read [this blog post](http://minimaxir.com/2018/05/text-neural-networks/) or [watch this video](https://www.youtube.com/watch?v=RW7mP6BfZuY) for more information!

 ## Examples